randyh2/Mytest/README.md

 4. Commit (`git commit`) and Push (`git push`) your code.
 5. Submit your code to us via a [Pull Request](https://help.github.com/articles/using-pull-requests/).

-Challenge #1: Fizz Buzz
+Trial #1: The Sage of Fizz Buzz
 ------------------------
-This is an old one but a good one with a little twist.
-That twist is that your solution must be coded in [Haskell](https://www.haskell.org/haskellwiki/Haskell).
-We want to know your understanding of Functional Programming as we use JavaScript extensively and utilizing FP paradigms in JavaScript is often the correct solution.
+The only human to pass through these gates is the famed Sage of Fizz Buzz.
+Using a tool we lovingly call [Haskell](https://www.haskell.org/haskellwiki/Haskell) during this, the era of Functional Programming, you must recreate the magic contained within this sage.
+Our world is almost completely comprised of JavaScript and FP is the key to properly utilizing its strengths.
+This paradigm is what allowed the sage to pass unharmed.

-### The Challenge
+### Mission Breakdown
-You will write a script that reads 3 [command line arguments](https://en.wikipedia.org/wiki/Command-line_interface#Arguments):
+The gate throws 3 numbers at any potential entrant.
+Based on the patterns below your creation will need take any 3 numbers and match the necessary output.
+Thus you will write a script that reads 3 [command line arguments](https://en.wikipedia.org/wiki/Command-line_interface#Arguments):

 1. ***first divisor*** - This is the first divisor you will check against the dividend.